barnabyw/revenues/README.md

 ### Other revenue streams

-A major source of revenue, particularly in the UK is the balancing mechanism

 There are other mechanisms that reward energy storage assets outside of energy trading.
+These include th balancing mechanism, a major source in the UK.
 Capacity markets operate in most countries and pay a fixed price for power capacity, which is reduced for short durations.
-In   (Australia is an [exception](https://www.gridcog.com/blog/capacity-markets-vs-energy-only-markets#:~:text=Capacity%20markets%20give%20more%20direct,of%20revenue%20certainty%20for%20investors.)), which
+(Australia is an [exception](https://www.gridcog.com/blog/capacity-markets-vs-energy-only-markets#:~:text=Capacity%20markets%20give%20more%20direct,of%20revenue%20certainty%20for%20investors.)), which

+Further reading on the fundamentals of energy storage revenues: [Monetizing Energy Storage](https://global.oup.com/academic/product/monetizing-energy-storage-9780192888174?cc=gb&lang=en&#)

 # Script setup and features
 This script calculates the arbitrage revenue potential for energy storage systems using market price data.
 It allows the calculation of optimal arbitrage profit, no. of cycles, avg. buy and sell prices, subject to different storage parameters.
 It employs the OR-Tools optimization library to simulate optimal charging and discharging behavior based on specified storage parameters.